yasirshabbir44/todo-app-wicket/README.md

 ## Overview

-This is a simple Todo Task Management application built with Java 17, Apache Wicket, and Lombok.
-The application allows users to create, manage, and prioritize their tasks efficiently.
+The Todo Application is a simple task management tool designed to help you organize and prioritize your tasks efficiently.

 ## Features